Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

-The stress and pain of knee injuries can be debilitating.
-Workers who suffer from knee and leg injuries may not be able to walk, carry, or lift, ultimately stopping them from working and enjoying their everyday lives.
-Occasionally, these injuries may require workers to use wheelchairs, crutches, braces and canes, and some workers may feel chronic pain.
+The stress and pain can be debilitating.
+Employees who suffer may not be able to walk, carry, or lift, ultimately stopping them from working and enjoying their everyday lives.
+Occasionally, they may have to use wheelchairs, crutches, braces, and canes, and some workers may feel chronic pain.

-- Five percent of all workplace injuries are knee injuries.
+- Five percent of all workplace injuries are to the knees.

 - Thirteen of every 10,000 workers are injured each year, on average.

-- After back injuries, knee injuries are the second most common injury to result in one or more days away from work.
+- After back problems, knee injuries are the second most common to result in one or more days away from work.